wp-plugins/magic-fields-2-toolkit/readme.txt

 == Screenshots ==

 == Changelog ==
+= 0.5.8.3 =
+* alt_image_field, alt_video_field, alt_audio_field, alt_embed_field and alt_numeric parameters e.g., width, height, ... can now be overridden by using corresponding show_custom_field parameters
+* alt_image_field, alt_video_field, alt_audio_field and alt_embed_field now have a simplified how to use interface
+* fix css alignment problems with media elements, in particular removed the bottom margin from media elements to reduce the space between media and caption
+* rewrite code to improve speed, stability, security and software quality - use namespaces to reduce global pollution, gracefully handle missing parameters, use $wpdb->prepare(), ...

 = 0.5.8.2 =
 * fix the really annoying bug where the should be optional mouseover overlay had to be specified